 As this is a competitive and discretionary program, each application is also assessed against other applications received.
 This approach ensures that proposals are considered on merit.
 As project funds are limited, meeting the assessment criteria does not guarantee funding.
 Submissions recommended for funding by the Cattle Compensation Advisory Committee will be provided to the Minister for Agriculture for a decision on funding.

-An expression of interest process for project funding proposals is now open, and closes on 30 April 2017, for funding in 2017-18.
+An expression of interest process for project funding proposals closed on 30 April 2017, for funding in 2017-18.

 475 Mickleham Road